openpowerquality/docusaurus/docs/deploy-makai.md

 sidebar_label: Makai
 ---

-Makai contains three main components:
+Makai has three main components:

-* Triggering broker
+1. Triggering broker
-* Acquisition broker
+2. Acquisition broker
-* Triggering service(makai daemon).
+3. Triggering service (makai daemon).

 Each one is a self-contained application, requiring their own dependencies.
 Triggering and acquisition brokers are written in C++ and as such require C/C++ libraries.
+Makai daemon, the core of the triggering service, is written in Rust, which makes dependency management simpler, by delegating it to the `cargo` system.

+## Simple installation

+At this time, unlike other OPQ services, you must build the Makai service directly from sources on the server machine.

+First, login as opquser on the server.

+Change directories to the makai/ directory.

+Next, checkout the [opq repository](https://github.com/openpowerquality/opq) into this directory.

-Makai daemon, the core of the triggering service is written in Rust, which makes dependency management simpler, by delegating it to the `cargo` system.
-As long as all the dependencies are satisfied, it is sufficient to run `build_and_install.sh` script in the makai directory to install all the makai system, and configure it to run at startup.
+As long as all the dependencies are satisfied, it is sufficient to run `build_and_install.sh` script in the opq/makai directory to install all the makai system, and configure it to run at startup.
 However, configuration files and need to be copied and edited manually to match your use case.

+The following sections document how to build each of the three applications manually.

-## Triggering broker.
+## Build the Triggering Broker

-Triggering broker requires the following C/C++ libraries:
+The Triggering Broker requires the following C/C++ libraries:

 * ZeroMQ >= v4.2: [Installation instructions](http://zeromq.org/intro:get-the-software)
 * zmqpp >= v4.2 : [Installation instructions](https://github.com/zeromq/zmqpp#installation)

 Furthermore the triggering broker requires gcc >= v6.3, as well as a recent version of cmake.

-### Building the triggering broker.
-If you would like to build the triggering broker without using the bundled build script follow these steps:
+If you would like to build the Triggering Broker without using `build_and_install.sh`, then follow these steps:

 1. `cd TriggeringBroker/` : switch to the triggering broker directory.
 2. `mkdir -p build` : create a directory where the build will take place.